funktionale-programmierung/bob2015/2021/recording-notes.md

   (hopefully) select your camera.

 - Start up whatever software you use to display slides, make it display the slides in a window.
-Then go back to OPS, again click the `+` button in the `Sources` window in the bottom row, select `Window Capture`, select `Create new`, and give it a name.
+Then go back to OBS, again click the `+` button in the `Sources` window in the bottom row, select `Window Capture`, select `Create new`, and give it a name.
 In the next screen, you can (hopefully) select your window.
 If it